privoit/emr-hail/readme.md

 2019-09-30 14:14:36       1244 scripts/ssm
 ```

 ### hail-ami

 This template is deployed `once`.

+Use this template to create your own custom Hail AMI for use with EMR.
+Alternatively, instead of deploying this template, you may leverage the [public AMIs](#public-amis) listed below.

 This template leverages [Packer](https://www.packer.io/) in AWS CodeBuild to create AMIs for use with EMR.
 You can specify a specific Hail Version, VEP version, and target VPC and subnet.

 Review the [expanded documentation](packer/readme.md) for further details.

 ### hail-emr